analyst-one/oikaze/src/concepts/themes.md

 $text: #2d3748,
 ```

 > Note: This is just a small example.
 You can define additional tokens as needed for your design system and organize them in a way that suits your project.
-It is recommended to keep each set in separate folders and each set group (e.g., colors, typography, spacing) together for better organization.
+It is recommended to keep each set in separate folders and each set group (e.g., colors, typography, spacing) in a single SCSS file for better organization.

 ### Defining a Token Set